khashayarghajar/README/CONTRIBUTING.md

 - Please include a brief description of what your new or fixed test does in the pull request .
 - After writing your new test, please check whether it works or not .
 - If you've added your test to an existing class, you will need to run the whole class and track the output .
-- write some new tests doesn't means delete the old ones
+- write some new tests doesn't means to delete the old ones .

 > NOTE : only add, remove or fix tests that are located in `./test` .